Scholarly Journals & Academic Conferences

 (Text: 10pt: Roman Times font: Justified: Indentation: 0.5 inches)

 There is a substantial body of research evidence regarding the importance of leadership and leadership development to organizational success, Avolio and Luthans (2006),Charan, Drotter and Noel (2001), Fullmer and Goldsmith (2001), Goffee and Jones (2006), Goldsmith (2007), McCall and Hollenbeck (2002), McCauley, Moxley and Van Velsor (1998), Reardon (2007), Viceri and Fulmer (1997), Wagner and Harter (2006), and White (2007).
 However, there remains an ongoing controversy about what types of leadership styles and competencies are the most effective in any given situation.
 In this paper leadership is defined as, “Influencing others to accomplish organizational goals,” (Tubbs, 2007).
 Based on the model presented in this paper, the rationale is advanced that the leadership competencies on the outer wedges of the model are where leadership development efforts should be focused (Tubbs and Schulz, 2006).
 This paper focuses on exploring the contributions of Eastern philosophies (specifically from India) on leadership effectiveness.

 Keywords: Leadership, Spirituality, Philosophies

 INTRODUCTION (Title: 10pt: Centered: Capital: Bold)

-Culture (Sub-Title: 10pt: Aligned Left: Title Case: Bold)
+Personality (Sub-Title: 10pt: Aligned Left: Title Case: Bold)

 Values (Sub-Title: 10pt: Aligned Left: Title Case: Bold)